An interpretable wildfire spreading model for real-time predictions: Model validation and results

 \subsection{Fuel modeling flexibility: bulk density, moisture content and particle size}

 The model offers a number of parameters that may be combined to provide a realistic representation of the fuel's properties.
-The effect of some of these on the predicted ROS is considered next, and the predictions are set in perspective with experimental data and/or detailed, three-dimensional simulations in the literature.

-The bulk density of solid material, defined as $m_{s,0}=\alpha\rho_s$, in terms of the volume fraction of solid, $\alpha$, and the material density, $\rho_s$, is known to have a systematic effect on the fire spread rate.
-More specifically, it has been observed \citep{Thomas1971, Carrier1991, Wolff1991, Catchpole1998} that increasing bulk density leads to slower ROS.
-This behavior has been mathematically expressed by an inverse power law, ROS $\sim m_{s,0}^{-\zeta}$, which appears to satisfactorily describe both laboratory experiments and field observations \citep{Vega1998, Fernandes2001, Marino2012, Thomas1971, Wolff1991, Catchpole1998}.
-However, the proposed exponent varies widely among the above studies, moving in the range $[0.23,0.73]$.
+The bulk density of solid material, defined as $m_{s,0}=\alpha\rho_s$, in terms of the volume fraction $\alpha$, and the material density $\rho_s$, is known to have a systematic effect on the fire spread rate.
+More specifically, it has been observed \citep{Thomas1971, Carrier1991, Wolff1991, Catchpole1998} that increasing bulk density leads to slower $\rm ROS$.
+This behavior has been mathematically expressed by an inverse power law, $\rm ROS$ $\sim m_{s,0}^{-\zeta}$, which appears to satisfactorily describe both laboratory experiments and field observations \citep{Vega1998, Fernandes2001, Marino2012, Thomas1971, Carrier1991, Wolff1991, Catchpole1998}.
+However, the proposed exponent varies widely among the above studies, moving in the range [0.23, 0.74].

 The present model confirms the central role of bulk density.
-In particular, keeping all other parameters constant as outlined in tables~\ref{table:WinsSpeedParameters}, \ref{table:ModelParameters} the ROS is found to vary only with $m_{s,0}$, and not with $\alpha$ or $\rho_s$ independently.
+In particular, keeping all other parameters constant as outlined in tables~\ref{table:WinsSpeedParameters}, \ref{table:ModelParameters}, the $\rm ROS$ is found to vary only with $m_{s,0}$ and not with $\alpha$ or $\rho_s$ independently.
 The inverse power law is also followed by the model, with the exponent, $\zeta$, actually being an increasing function of the air velocity, $u_{10}$, above the canopy.
-Indicative examples for $u_{10}=1,\,5,\,10$ and $12$ m/s, and $m_{s,0}$ in the range $[1,6]$ kg/m$^3$, are shown in \cref{fig:BulkDensity}.
-The exponent $\zeta$ appears in the present model to follow the empirical fit, $\zeta=0.04\, (1+u_{10})$, with very good accuracy.
+Indicative examples for $u_{10}=$ 1, 5, 10, and 12 m/s, and $m_{s,0}$ in the range [1, 6] kg/m$^3$, are shown in \cref{fig:BulkDensity}.
+The exponent $\zeta$ appears in our model to follow the empirical fit, $\zeta=0.04\, (1+u_{10})$, with very good accuracy.